fabiogvdneto/ist-ppla-2024/README.md

 Prolog-style format and describes one optimal solution for that instance.

-To ensure that the given solution is valid and optimal, you may want to run the `checker.py` program on the generated output file.
-If the checker gives "Solution is valid" then everything is okay with the solution.

 The input file should contain the following information:
 * Number of tests
 * Number of machines